Introducing the SolidariTee Collection 2020

-This is why we launched our COVID-19 Emergency Fund in March - to support NGOs fighting for refugees even as the rest of the world locks down.
-Applications were open to NGOs working to protect refugees from COVID-19 anywhere in the world and, after careful selection, SolidariTee are proud to announce that we will be contributing a grant of £10,000 to Kitrinos Healthcare to support their COVID-19 response plan.
+This is why we launched our COVID-19 Emergency Fund in March - to support NGOs fighting for refugees even as the rest of the world was in lockdown.
+Applications were open to NGOs working to protect refugees from COVID-19 anywhere in the world and, after careful selection, SolidariTee are proud to announce that we contributed a grant of £10,000 to Kitrinos Healthcare to support their COVID-19 response plan.

-Kitrinos have been providing medical care to residents in Moria camp on the island of Lesvos for four years and are working to expand their operations to fight the COVID-19 outbreak, including:
+Kitrinos have been providing medical care to residents in Moria camp on the island of Lesvos for four years and had been working to expand their operations to fight the COVID-19 outbreak, including: